Forthcoming Productions: Souvenir d'Anne Frank

 History of the project:

-'Development sessions' for Souvenir d'Anne Frank were held at the Farnham Maltings, in July/August 2009, funded by the National Lottery through Arts Council England, Spelthorne Borough Council and Ensemble.
-We explored the interplay of live music, text, song, movement, light and moving imagery, to create an original theatre language through which to tell Anne's story anew.
+‘Development sessions’ for Souvenir d'Anne Frank were held at the Farnham Maltings, during July and August 2009, funded by the National Lottery through Arts Council England, Spelthorne Borough Council, and Ensemble.
+We explored the interplay of live music, text, song, movement, light and moving imagery, to create an original theatre language.

 Jamie Arden: National Programmes Manager, The Anne Frank Trust UK